 At this point, you’re probably thinking you can barely get from one paycheck to the next, and saving money is impossible in your situation.
 Contrary to what you may feel, there are many other people in your situation.
 Here are the numbers that prove it.

-According to StudentLoanHero Statistics for 2018:
+According to StudentLoanHero Statistics:

 - No less than 44.2 million Americans currently have student loan debts